Interacao-Humano-Computador/2024.2-PortalDETRAN-DF/docs/verificacao/grupo/etapa4/verificacao-planj-relato-sb.md

-# Verificação do Planejamento da Avaliação do Storyboard
+# Verificação do Planejamento do Relato do Storyboard

 ## Introdução